-Go to the bottom of this page for the ICOS lists of key terms in onomastics (currently available in English, French, and German).
+Go to the bottom of this page for the ICOS lists of key terms in onomastics (currently available in English, French, German, and other languages).

 Terminology in onomastics is a complex and difficult matter which the Terminology Group of ICOS is at present trying to resolve.
 It has completed its work and will report here shortly.
 Since many of the relevant technical terms used internationally are of Greek origin, beginners in onomastics without knowledge of Greek are sometimes puzzled by the categories we use, so we include here some frequently-met terms (in their English forms) without prejudice as to what the Terminology Group will eventually recommend.
 Name in the list below should be taken specifically as proper name.

 - astronym: name of a star (or more loosely of a constellation or other heavenly body)

 - charactonym: (irregular; sometimes used for) name of a (literary) character

 - chrematonym: name of a politico-economic or commercial or cultural institution or thing; a catch-all category

 - endonym: the locally used name, esp. for a place (contrast exonym)